dj-io/blu/blu-cli/README.md

       - Automatically installs missing dependencies from `requirements.txt`

 2. **Deploy**
-    Use the sunday deploy command to package and deploy the CLI to PyPI (or TestPyPI)
+    Use the blu deploy command to package and deploy the CLI to PyPI (or TestPyPI)

     ```bash
-    sun deploy
+    blu deploy
     ```
     -	The command includes prompts to:
         -	Select between TestPyPI or Prod PyPI.